KhaledHamoul/list-generator/README.md

 # list-generator
->this is a small C program that generates all possible combinations of a set of caracters. it can be used for brut force lists.
+>this is a small C program that generates all possible combinations of a set of characters. it can be used for brute force lists.

 ## Test it